Tmpts21/filipino_jokes_api/README.md

-# Filipino jokes api :philippines
+# Filipino jokes api 🇵🇭
 ### Lahat ng joke na nandito ay scraped from web, some of them are my personal favorites.

 ## Endpoints 🍿